 My Dad told me I have two names, '蒋嘉之' and '蒋友勇', the former is on my birth certificate and passport, the latter on the family-tree book only circulated in hometown village.
 Dad reasoned, "I feared that your publicly bearing the middle name '友' may bring bad luck to you as we live in mainland China.
 Chang Kai-shek's descendants have same middle name series.
 God knows when it'll be another Culture Revolution, during which I was denied access to college and many other citizen rights."
-What an interesting fear-inspired reasoning!

 After I turned 30, I realized that my family has been routinely worshipping ancestors' tombs dated back to the late Qing Dynasty.
 A wooden plate looks like the one below hang on top of my family's old house's front-gate.
 One of my ancestors made it to a high ranking academia title by studying hard and passing the Imperial Examination by the Qing Dynasty monarchy: